 - A. Mission and Science Goal.
-SCEC is a multidisciplinary, regionally focused organization with a mission to: - gather new information about earthquakes in Southern California; - integrate this information into a comprehensive and predictive understanding of earthquake phenomena; and - communicate this understanding to end-users and the general public in order to increase earthquake awareness, reduce economic losses, and save lives.
+SCEC is an interdisciplinary, regionally focused organization with a mission to: - Gather new information about earthquakes in Southern California; - Integrate this information into a comprehensive and predictive understanding of earthquake phenomena; and - Communicate this understanding to end-users and the general public in order to increase earthquake awareness, reduce economic losses, and save lives.